-As in past years, we have enjoyed taking part in and sponsoring many community events and organizations.
-Aquarion is a proud to support Millbury Little League and Girls Softball, the Millbury Police Association, the Millbury Fire Department, VFW Post 3329, the Olive Branch Lodge, Millbury school and many others.
+As in past years, we've enjoyed taking part in and sponsoring community events and organizations.
+Aquarion is a proud to support Millbury Little League and Girls Softball, the Millbury Police Association, the Millbury Fire Department, VFW Post 3329, the Olive Branch Lodge, Millbury schools and many other community organizations.